telerik/kendo-ui-core/docs/framework/mvvm/bindings/value.md

     kendo.bind($("select"), viewModel);
     </script>

-### Update View-Model Fields with Value Field of Primitive Value
+### View-Model Fields with Value Field of Primitive Value

 You can also use the `value` binding with a View-Model field which is of primitive type.

-The example below demonstrates how to use the `value` binding with `select` to update the Vie-Model field with the value field when the initial value is `null`.
+The example below demonstrates how to use the `value` binding with `select` to update the View-Model field with the value field when the initial value is `null`.

 ###### Example